-- Refined carbohydrates like white bread and pastries
+- Processed carbs like white bread and pastries.

-- Solid fats like lard, shortening and margarine
+- Dense fats like lard, shortening, and margarine.

-- Red meat like hamburgers, pork and steak
+- Red meat like burgers, pork, and steak.

 Impact of Lifestyle Changes

-A good diet plan with adequate exercise comes with benefits like weight loss, regular menstrual periods, regular insulin metabolism, reduced cholesterol levels and controlled secretion of male hormones.
-Behavioural changes can help manage weight in women, which is one of the PCOS symptoms and treatment challenges.
-Some of the strategies to be adopted include:
+A well-designed dietary plan coupled with ample physical activity provides benefits such as weight reduction, regular menstrual cycles, balanced insulin metabolism, lowered cholesterol levels, and controlled secretion of male hormones.
+Behavioural shifts can effectively address weight management in women, which is a pivotal aspect of managing PCOS symptoms and treatments.
+Several recommended strategies include: